Mina Zaman Chowdhury

-Mina Zaman Chowdhury (মীনা জামান) is a Jatiya Party (Ershad) politician and the former Member of Bangladesh Parliament from a reserved women's seat.
+Mina Zaman Chowdhury (মীনা জামান) is a Jatiya Party (Ershad) politician and a former member of the Bangladesh Parliament from a reserved women's seat.

 Early life

 Chowdhury was born to Khan Bahadur Abdur Rahim Choudhury and Zobeda Rahim Choudhury.
 She was married to the former chairman of Rajshahi Division Education Board, Shamsuzzaman Chowdhury.

 Career

 Zaman was elected to parliament from a reserved women's seat as a Jatiya Party candidate in 1986.
 She founded Jalalabad Hostoshilpo Shongstha, Monjuri Prokashoni, and Ladies' Association, Rajshahi.

 Death

 Zaman died on 22 February 2016.